Andre601/GitHub-Markdown/README.md

 This Repository, which you can find a live-version of on the above shown URL, tries to showcase all available formatting options used in Markdown (Excluding HTML styling of course).

 Found a feature not listed here?
 Tell me and I'll try to implement it.
-But keep in mind that it may either come with limitations, or won't be displayed add all due to certain restrictions.
+But keep in mind that it may either come with limitations, or won't be displayed at all due to certain restrictions.